 Each time Spirit Airlines comes up in conversation I see a lot of people spreading misinformation.
-So, today I want to debunk a few myths and let you guys know the truth about Spirit Airlines.
+So, today I want to debunk a few myths and let you guys know the truth about Spirit Airlines, their bags (baggage fees/carry on bags) and their fees.
 Do not fly with Spirit Airlines without reading this.

 Spirit Airlines is very upfront with all of their services, policies, and fees, so when I hear someone say they hate Spirit Airlines or Spirit is terrible I find myself a little perplexed..How could you hate an airline that gets you from point A to point B for less than half the price of other airlines?!
 No other airline is as upfront as Spirit Airlines.
 Not only do they offer GREAT (I literally flew to Fort Lauderdale last month for only 17$ each way, find out how here) prices almost daily, but they also are very clear and concise about everything they don’t offer.
 Here are a few things you should know before you book your next flight with Spirit Airlines